-Will the 2016 Vanilla Crop Bring Lower Prices?
+Will the 2017 Vanilla Crop Bring Lower Prices?

-In September an interim report was released by a European company that has been in the vanilla business for more than 100 years and is known for their honest and reliable industry assessments.
-The report was released far earlier than usual because of the current chaotic conditions on the ground in Madagascar.
-There will be another report released in February, 2017, with a clearer picture of what to anticipate as the crop comes to market.
-This is a brief synopsis of the interim report to give readers a sense of what is occurring.
+In late February of 2017, a market report was released by a European company that has been in the vanilla business for more than 100 years and is known for their honest and reliable industry assessments.
+The report addressed the chaotic conditions on the ground in Madagascar.
+It also provided a clearer picture of what to expect when the 2017 crop is harvested in May/June and what to anticipate in November when the beans are ready to be sold on the wholesale market.

 The government steps in

 The Madagascar government attempted to curb the cheating and poor curing practices by banning the sale of green beans during the harvest as well as outlawing vacuum-packed beans.
 Unfortunately, there isn’t the infrastructure or the will to consistently enforce the rules and most middlemen ignored them in the rush to sell the green beans.
 The green beans sold for as much as $80 a kilo, a huge boon for some farmers and the middlemen who normally make this much money in six months.

 What it meant, however, was that the cured and dried beans reached untenable prices in the same way as the last crisis (caused by storms) in 2001 – 2004, when prices of cured and dried beans to the traders were in the range of $500 a kilo at source In fact, in less than three years market prices increased 1500%.
 Three years ago, cured, dried beans of good quality cost as little as $20 a kilo at source, which means that the farmers and middlemen who gather the beans in rural areas and bring them into cities or to the packing houses barely made a living.